Projectors

 Positives -

-possible.
-It can work well with plenty of ambient light as well as projecting large picture
+lumen possible.
+It can work well with plenty of ambient light as well as projecting

 Negatives - Low contrast ratio.
 This makes them somehow marginal in projecting movie picture.